BCATML's Annual Celebrating Languages Conference

 🎯Cognitive and Metacognitive Coach

-Role: The teacher helps students understand how they learn and develop self-regulation strategies.
+Role: Help students understand how they learn.

 🧑🏫Community Mentor

-Role: The teacher strengthens ties between teachers, students, families, and educational communities.
+Role: Strengthen ties between teachers, students, families.

 🧩Pedagogical Data Integrator

-Role: The teacher uses evidence-based data to adjust pedagogical practices.
+Role: Use evidence-based data to adjust practices.

 🛡️Ethical Guardian of Digital Technology